-9.4 Elements of Support
+9.5 Elements of Support

-The essential feature of support is to focus on the person with a disability as a fellow citizen with the same rights and obligations as non-disabled people.
+The essential feature of support is to focus on the person with a disability as a fellow citizen with the same rights and obligations as people without disabilities.
 The person with a disability must be able to assert these rights.
-Because of his disability, he needs support and guidance.
-No more than necessary and no less than necessary.
+Because of his disability, he may need support and guidance.
+No more than needed and no less than necessary.
 Support is based on a new perspective, also known as the "citizenship paradigm".